 Personal Genetics Company’s Research Reported in ESPN The Magazine’s “Cheating is so 1999” – on Newsstands

-23andMe, Inc. is the leading personal genetics company.
+23andMe, Inc. is the leading consumer genetics and research company.
 Founded in 2006, the mission of the company is to help people access, understand and benefit from the human genome.
-23andMe has more than two million customers worldwide, with over 80 percent consented to participate in research.
+The company was named by MIT Technology Review to its “50 Smartest Companies, 2017” list, and named one of Fast Company’s “25 Brands That Matter Now, 2017.”
+23andMe has millions of customers worldwide, with ~ 85 percent of customers consented to participate in research.
 23andMe, Inc. is located in Mountain View, CA. More information is available at www.23andMe.com.